biotoolscoders/deeprho/README.md

 4. Create a virtual environment `conda env create -f environment.yml`
 5. Activate conda environment `conda activate deeprho`

-Note: All dependencies are listed in `environment.yml` and their versions can be slightly modified to make them compatible with your personal settings. `java` should be already added to `$PATH` and is able to be executed anywhere in the system.
+Note: All dependencies are listed in `environment.yml` and their versions can be slightly modified to make them compatible with your personal settings.
+If a CUDA-Enabled GPU is avaliable on your device, please replace `tensorflow` with `tensorflow-gpu` in `environment.yml` for utilizing graphic card.

 ### Input formats
 - MS-like format (3 example files are provided in `data/`)